CICE-Consortium/CICE/doc/source/developer_guide/dg_other.rst

 The SIMIP Project :cite:`Notz16` categorizes output variables as 'intensive' and 'extensive' based on their characteristics relative to ice area.
 Extensive variables are proportional to area fraction, and their time averages include zeroes when and where there is no ice.
-Intensive variables area not proportional to area fraction, and their time averages should not include zeroes when and where there is no ice.
+Intensive variables are not proportional to area fraction, and their time averages should not include zeroes when and where there is no ice.
 This is accomplished by summing area-weighted intensive values across categories then dividing by the sum of the category areas.
 Tracers such as ice thickness, surface temperature,